backd-io/docs/www/guide/ms-auth.md

 If the session is valid, this endpoint returns its information:
 - `Session ID` must is used to authenticate all the API requests in every service.
 - `Session expiration` represents the amount of seconds since January 1, 1970 on UTC time zone.
-If you need to display this information, remember to convert to your current time zone.
+To display this information, remember to convert to your current time zone.

 ```json
 {